Google Posts: Everything You Need to Know About [Complete Guide 2021]

 Surely, there are some things that Google suggests you not to do when creating posts:

-• Don’t use commercial slangs
+• Don’t use commercial slang

-• Avoid all caps words
+• Avoid all-caps words

 • Avoid exclamation marks